shkimmie-umb/melanoma_detection/README.md

   - Vascular lesion

 ## Conclusions
-- The final model used Augmentor library to artificially generate enough samples to finally generate a model that can detect a correct cancer type with an accuracy around 84%.
+- The final model used the Augmentor library to artificially generate enough samples to come up with a model that can detect a correct cancer type with a validation accuracy around 84%.
+- The validation loss for the final model was 0.56

 ## Technologies Used
 - Keras - 2.11.0
 - Tensorflow - 2.11.0
-- Augmentor -
+- Augmentor - 0.2.10

 ## Acknowledgements
 - This project was inspired by a case study from the Executive PG Programm in Machine Learning by IIIT Bengaluru